 Over the past decade, dunking has evolved drastically in the world of NBA 2K.

-Unlike previous generations where posterizing dunks could be executed by simply pressing a button, things are a little more complicated in NBA 2K21.
+Unlike in previous generations, where posterizing dunks could be executed by simply pressing a button, things are a little more complicated in NBA 2K21.

 In MyCareer, it is one of the most exciting plays for players to execute.
-However, many quickly realize that it is a lot harder to finish dunks consistently, especially if they don’t have the right attribute ratings, badges or animations equipped.
+However, many quickly realize that it is a lot more difficult to finish dunks consistently – especially if they don’t have the right attribute ratings, badges, or animations equipped.

-These are the foundational setups that many casual 2K players seem to neglect, therefore limiting their potential to be the best dunker possible in MyCareer.
+These are the foundational setups that many casual 2K players seem to neglect, thus limiting their potential to be the best dunker possible in MyCareer.

-With that said, here is a breakdown of the most important dunking tips to know in NBA 2K21 this year.
+So, here is a breakdown of the most important dunking tips to know for NBA 2K21.

-To start things off, there are basic dunks in NBA 2K21 that most builds should be able to execute, assuming the player has a high enough “Driving Dunk”, “Standing Dunk” and “Vertical” rating.
+To start things off, there are basic dunks that most builds should be able to execute, assuming that the player has a high enough driving dunk, standing dunk, and vertical rating.

-In NBA 2K21, the basic control required to execute these basic dunks is holding down R2/RT (Sprint button) while driving to the basket.
+In NBA 2K21, the basic control required to execute these basic dunks is holding down R2/RT (the sprint button) while driving to the basket.

 However, it’s important to note that the success rate of these dunks varies.
 Your player’s dunking ability and your opponent’s defensive rating often play a huge role in determining the outcome of each dunk attempt.

-R2 on the PS4/RT on the Xbox One + move and hold R Stick up while driving.
+To perform a Two-Hand Dunk, press R2 on the PS4 or RT on the Xbox One, and move and hold the right analogue up while driving.

-Hold R2/RT + move and hold R Stick down while driving in close, and release R to finish the dunk.
+For the Flashy Dunk, hold R2/RT, move and hold the right analogue down while driving in close, and then release the right analogue to finish the dunk.

 Dominant or Off-Hand Dunk

-Essentially, you will find the most success executing all three of these dunks when you are driving to the rim with momentum and have a clear path to the basket.
+Essentially, you will find the most success by executing all three of these dunks when you are driving to the rim with momentum, and have a clear path to the basket.

 As a general rule of thumb, when building a player, it is crucial to remember that sufficient attribute points must be added to the following finishing categories:

-It is recommended that your player should have at least a 70 Driving Dunk (PG, SG,SF) and at least a 70 Standing Dunk (PF, C) to be considered an above average dunker.
+It is recommended that your player has at least a 70 driving dunk (for PGs, SGs, and SFs), or at least a 70 standing dunk (for PFs and Cs), to be considered an above-average dunker.

-When choosing a skill breakdown pie chart it is recommended that you choose one with sufficient blue (finishing ability).
+When choosing a skill breakdown pie chart, it is recommended that you choose one with a sufficient blue (finishing ability) segment.

-Additionally, two other very important physical attributes to be cognizant of are the acceleration and vertical potential of your player.
+Additionally, two other very important physical attributes to keep in mind are the acceleration and vertical potential of your player.

 Acceleration is a key factor that allows smaller players to be able to gather momentum for a dunk.
-Without decent acceleration (75 and above) it will be very hard for players to build up enough speed to attack the basket consistently.
+Without decent acceleration (75 and above), it will be very difficult for players to build enough speed to attack the basket consistently.

-Meanwhile, vertical is another important component for dunking, especially for those that want to catch lobs or finish consistently in transition.
-Without a vertical of at least 65, it will be much harder for your player to successfully execute high flying dunks, alley-oop plays or the fast break.
+Meanwhile, vertical is another important component for dunking – especially for those that want to catch lobs or finish consistently in transition.
+Without a vertical of at least 65, it will be far trickier for your player to successfully execute high-flying dunks, alley-oop plays, or the fast break.

 Bring your game to the next level with contact dunks

-Maximize your chance of getting contact dunks in NBA 2K21
+Maximize your chances of getting contact dunks in NBA 2K21

-Contact dunk packages can be found in the animation store.
-There are four different types and having at least one equipped significantly increases your chances of catching bodies in games.
+Contact dunk packages can be found in the animation store, under ‘NBA Dunks and Layups.’
+There are four different types and having at least one equipped will significantly increase your chances of catching bodies in games.

 As many 2K players will tell you, certain contact dunk animations are truly overpowering.

-If you want to consistently execute contact dunks in game, having one of these packages equipped will make a huge difference, so once again it is crucial to plan early.
-When making your builds it is critical to ensure that your player meets these requirements once they are fully upgraded.
+If you want to consistently execute contact dunks in the game, having one of these packages equipped will make a huge difference.
+So, once again, it is crucial to plan early.

-Tested and proven by many 2K players, it is recommended that one has this badge equipped on as high as possible to see optimal results.
+Tested and proven by many 2K players, have this badge equipped and upgraded to the highest tier possible to see optimal results.

 In addition to Contact Finisher, the following badges have proven to be activated often whenever contact dunks are made.

-Besides finishing badges, playmaking badges are also important, especially for smaller players at the PG and the SG position.
+Besides finishing badges, playmaking badges are also important – particularly for smaller players playing in the PG and the SG position.

-With the following two badges equipped, one’s ability to convert dunk attempts is significantly increased, as they are able to conserve enough energy to gather speed and propel themselves into dunk gathers.
+With the following two badges equipped, your ability to convert dunk attempts is significantly increased, as the player is able to conserve enough energy to gather speed and propel themselves into dunk gathers.